 This is what makes IT’SUGAR resilient to ecommerce threats, according to Rubin.

 “Consumers still take vacations, they still go out to dinner, the movies, bowling, and we are positioned to capitalize on that.
 We relish in the fact that we have a concept that isn’t threatened by the online world,” he adds.

 While on one hand IT’SUGAR has a buffer against ecommerce, on the other the company leverages the channel to increase the reach for its exclusive items, such as the Stranger Things line.

 In addition to exclusives driven by entertainment licenses, IT’SUGAR works with candymakers for special limited-edition items that fit the retail concept, Rubin tells Candy & Snack TODAY.

 “When we meet with manufacturers it is very concentrated on products,” he says.
 “Not that pricing isn’t important, but we are focused on exclusivity and differentiation.
 Manufacturers look at us and realize if they can get in our stores, they can demonstrate how these one-off products do, and that opens them up to sell to a much wider audience.”

-The Candy Hall of Famer explains after IT’SUGAR’s exclusive rights to an item expire, one-off items often become everyday offerings, such as 18-inch Twizzlers.
+The Candy Hall of Famer explains that after IT’SUGAR’s exclusive rights to an item expire, the items often become everyday offerings for manufacturers, citing as 18-inch Twizzlers.